facelessuser/sublime-languages/readme.md

     - c#
     - markdown (experimental)
     - batchfile
+    - erlang
     - (more to come)
 - Enable wrapping by default
+- Added switcher to choose the default markdown style to use
+- TODO: Because embedded fences can some times act funny due to import language scoping, possibly allow the option of choosing variants that don't import external language files for highlighting for times you want to turn it off.

 ## Colorizing New Scopes